Kreesan-Naidoo/Global-Layoffs-EDA-SQL/README.md

 -- Tools Used

-MySQL — all analysis performed in SQL
+-MySQL — all analysis performed in SQL
-SQL techniques — Aggregations, GROUP BY, Window Functions, CTEs, DENSE_RANK(), Rolling Totals, SUBSTRING() for date parsing
+-SQL techniques — Aggregations, GROUP BY, Window Functions, CTEs, DENSE_RANK(), Rolling Totals, SUBSTRING() for date parsing

 --  Dataset